-The wanderlust beanie is designed for those wild at heart individuals who feel called to explore, to travel, and to blaze new trails.
+The wanderlust beanie is a unisex crochet hat pattern designed for those wild at heart individuals who feel called to explore, to travel, and to blaze new trails.
 I designed this hat with Lion Brand “Heartland” yarn making it soft and cozy, yet lightweight enough for summer evenings.
-Not only would this simple men’s beanie serve you well on a camping or hiking trip, it would also make an excellent piece to donate to charitable organizations that provide hats for cancer patients.
+Not only would this simple men’s beanie serve you well on a camping or hiking trip, it would also make an excellent piece to donate to charitable organizations that provide chemo caps hats for cancer patients.

 The stitch pattern in this beanie is fairly easy, making it an excellent crochet pattern for those who have mastered the basics (single, half-double, and double crochet), and want to play around with them in new ways.
 While I originally designed this as a men’s beanie, the pattern is just as usable for women.
 You may want to go down a hook size, as this fits my husband’s 25″ head just fine. 😉

-I recently released a matching scarf which you can find here.
+Due to this hat pattern’s popularity, I recently released a matching scarf, which you can find here.

 Here’s what you’ll need to create your own wanderlust experience: